Chin Reduction Surgery / Genioplasty

 1. Chin reduction with Mandible angle reduction

-Chin reduction with mandible angle reduction is an aesthetic surgery procedure that is applicable to the chin, jaw angle, and mandible reduction.
-During a chin reduction surgery, the surgeon removes a part of the bone tissue that makes up the chin to enhance the balanced appearance of the lower jawline, chin, and neck.
-There is a range of techniques, as follows:
+Chin reduction with mandible angle reduction is an aesthetic surgery to reduce the chin, jaw angle, and mandible.
+During a chin reduction surgery, the surgeon removes a part of the bone tissue that makes up the chin to enhance and balance the appearance of the lower jawline, chin and neck.
+There is a range of techniques for this.

-1.1 Chin reduction by resecting the bone of chin angle is applicable where a patient has a small chin but is concerned only with the corner of the chin bone.
-After the surgery, the chin would appear curved as desired.
+1.1 Chin reduction by resecting the angle of the chin bone is applicable where a patient has a small chin but is concerned only with the corner of the chin bone.
+After the surgery the chin will appear curved as desired.

 Picture 1.1 Shows chin

-1.2 Chin reduction by resecting the bone from chin angle to the middle of the mandible, is applicable where the patient has a square and broad chin.
-The chin reduction starts from the middle of a mandibular to balance a new lower jawline.
+1.2 Chin reduction by resecting the bone from chin angle to the middle of the mandible.
+This is applicable where the patient has a square and broad chin.
+The chin reduction starts from the middle of a mandible to balance a new lower jawline.
 This procedure is the most commonly performed technique for chin reduction.

 Picture 1.2 Chin reduction by resecting the bone from chin angle to the middle of the mandible

-1.3 Chin reduction at the chin area by resecting and shortening a chin bone is applicable where the patient has a long chin without too much projection.
-This procedure removes the lower chin bone and shaving it to be smaller and curved, and balance a new lower jawline.
+1.3 Chin reduction by resecting (cutting) and shortening the chin bone is used where the patient has a long chin without too much projection.
+This procedure shaves the lower jaw bone to make it smaller, curved and balanced.

 Picture 1.3 Chin reduction at the chin area by resecting and shortening a chin bone

-Picture 1.4 Chin reduction by resecting from side to side of angle jaw through mandible and chin, as “horseshoe” reduction
+Picture 1.4 Chin reduction by resecting from side to side of angle jaw through mandible and the chin. “horseshoe” reduction

 2. Chin reduction without Mandible angle reduction

-Chin reduction alone is an aesthetic procedure for a chin that is too short or too long while leaving the jaw and mandibular untouched.
+A chin reduction alone is an aesthetic procedure for a chin that is too short or too long while leaving the jaw and mandibular untouched.
 The surgeon uses a saw to cut a small vertical line for reference, then slides the bone forward or backward and attaches screws and plate to ensure it stays in place.
-After chin forward or backward adjustment, bone shaving may be possible.
+After the chin is adjusted forwards or backwards bone shaving is then possible.